Gastroenteritis is usually caused by an infection.

 Adenovirus is the 4th most common cause of childhood viral gastroenteritis.
 It most commonly affects children under the age of 2.
 Infections occur year-round and increase slightly in the summer.
 The infection is spread by fecal-oral transmission and in respiratory droplets of moisture such as those produced by coughing.
 Anyone nearby may inhale these droplets and become infected.
 Symptoms start 3 to 10 days after infection.

-Other viruses (such as cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more and enterovirus Overview of Enterovirus Infections Enterovirus infections affect many parts of the body and may be caused by any of several different strains of enterovirus.
-Enterovirus infections are caused by many different viruses.
-Symptoms... read more ) can cause gastroenteritis in people who have an impaired immune system.
+Other viruses (such as cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more and enterovirus Overview of Enterovirus Infections Enteroviruses are a group of viruses.
+Enterovirus infections affect many parts of the body and may be caused by any of several different viral strains.
+Enterovirus infections may be caused by... read more ) can cause gastroenteritis in people who have an impaired immune system.